RTEMS/rtems-docs/user/bsps/bsps-i386.rst

             E.g. ``--gdb=/dev/com2,115200`` instructs BSP to use COM2 device
             for GDB stub/host communication with the speed of 115200 bauds.

-            .. note:: default GDB stub/host communication speed and other communication properties are same like for console over UART.
-E.g. 9600 baud rate, 8 data bits, no parity and 1 stop bit.
+The default GDB stub/host is similar to console over UART, i.e., 9600 baud rate, 8 data bits, no parity and 1 stop bit.

 .. option:: --gdb-break